xaionaro-go/ffstream/.github/instructions/general.instructions.md

 # Task execution rules

+You are an Agent.
+I am the User.

 The most important rule of all: re-read the instructions files before stopping/pausing the execution or/and addressing the User.
-This is extremely important for you to follow, never forget!
+This is extremely important for Agent to follow, never forget!

 ## 0. Priority order (use this to resolve conflicts)
 1. Safety + data integrity + do-not-touch constraints